Hyacinths

 Planting Easter Hyacinths

-In the spring, many people enjoy planting and gifting live plants (especially around the Easter Holiday).
-It is best to enjoy these blooms indoors as long as they last and plant them outdoors so that you can enjoy the flowers again next year.
-You can plant outdoors as soon as the flowers have faded since the leaves of the plant are much hardier than the blooms and will not be harmed if you plant them right after the holiday.
+You can plant outdoors as soon as the flowers have faded.
+Since the leaves of the plant are much hardier than the blooms, they will not be harmed if you plant them right after the Easter holiday.
 To do so, simply follow the same directions described above for planting bulbs.
-Make sure you allow the leaves intact to feed the bulb for bigger, better flowers next year!
+Make sure you keep the leaves intact to feed the bulb for bigger, better flowers next year!